bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 ### [platformStatic] for properties

-Now, we can mark properties as <code>[platformStatic]</code> so that their accessors become visible from Java as static methods.
+Now, we can mark properties as `[platformStatic]` so that their accessors become visible from Java as static methods.
 ### Static fields in objects

 Properties on any object now produce static fields so that they can easily be consumed from Java even without the need to decorate them with <em>platformStatic</em> annotations.
 ### JNI and [native]

-Kotlin now supports JNI via <code>[native]</code> annotation, defined in <code>kotlin.jvm</code> package (see the spec document [here](https://github.com/JetBrains/kotlin/blob/master/spec-docs/jvm-native-flag-support.md) .).
+Kotlin now supports JNI via `[native]` annotation, defined in `kotlin.jvm` package (see the spec document [here](https://github.com/JetBrains/kotlin/blob/master/spec-docs/jvm-native-flag-support.md) .).
 To declare a native method, simply put the annotation on it:

 {% raw %}
 <p></p>